stadium-software/repeater-datagrid/README.md

 ![](images/PagingRendered.png)

 ## Global Scripts
-The module requires two global scripts.
-The first one is used to set up the repeater to look and function like a DataGrid.
-The second one is used to query the module to find out how the DataGrid is sorted, what page of data must be shown and how many records a page must contain.
+The module requires two global scripts:
+1. The "Initialisation Script" is used to initialise the *Repeater*
+2. The "RepeaterDataGridState" is used when users use the paging options

 ### Initialisation Script
 1. Create a Global Script called "RepeaterDataGridInit"